Oia20/CropSQL/README.md

 CropSQL> ALTER TABLE Crops
 CropSQL> ADD Worth int;

-6. Lovely now lets view our Crops table! do this with the SELECT command followed by * which functions as a select all, then FROM followed by the tables name.
+6. Lovely now lets view our Crops table! do this with the "SELECT" command followed by "*" which functions as a select all, then "FROM" followed by the tables name.

 CropSQL> SELECT * FROM Crops;

 7. Next it's time that we plant some crops.
-Let's start with the worst one of all, Carrots!
+Let's start with the worst one of all, Carrots! in SQL we do this with the "INSERT INTO" command followed by the table name.
+Then in parentheses we specify which columns we want to modify, in our case we want to modify all columns "INSERT INTO Crops (Crop, Amount, Worth)" Then we use the "VALUES ()" command to insert into columns
+Let's plant 5 carrots at a Worth of 2.
+CropSQL> INSERT INTO Crops (Crop, Amount, Worth) CropSQL> VALUES (Carrot, 5, 2);